senith-sulara/senith-sulara/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on class management syatem
+- 🔭 I’m currently working on Fuel Queue Management App
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Deep Learning
 - 👯 I’m looking to collaborate with other programmers
 - 🤔 I’m looking for help with Azure DevOps
 - 💬 Ask me about anything